Cointopay/WooCommerce-Marketplace/README.md

 # Description

-For updated version go and download <a href="https://github.com/Cointopay/Wordpress-MultivendorX">here</a>

 The much awaited <strong>MVX Cointopay Payment gateway</strong> is now live.

 <strong>MVX Cointopay Gateway</strong> is a <strong>WC Marketplace</strong> add-on that allows instant (chain or parallel) payment to vendors.